jasn-ohara/beautiful_spark/README.md

-My notes and worked examples from the book Writing Beautifu Spark Code by Matthew Powers
+My notes and worked examples from the book Writing Beautiful Spark Code by Matthew Powers